EshetuLucas/NurseTodoApp/README.md

 You can mark a task as done,
 You can change your shift,
 You can logout.

+Noting copied from the internet, I have worked with amazing UI/UX designers and learned how to implement clean and simple UI.
+Tried to use Dexter's logo color (red one) as the primary color but didn't work out.

 Anything else I can add If I have enough time?